HL7/US-Core/input/pagecontent/conformance-expectations.md

 #### Must Support - Complex Elements

 Complex element are composed of primitive and/or other complex elements.
-This page provides guidance for the following complex datatypes:
+In addition to the general guidance for complex elements in this section, there is additional must support guidance in other sections for the following complex datatypes:

 - [`CodeableConcept`](#must-support---coded-elements)
 - [`Coding`](#must-support---coded-elements)
 - [`Reference`](#must-support---resource-references)

 For any complex element marked as must support, The server **SHALL** be capable of providing at least one of the sub-element values.
-If any sub-element is mark as must support it must meet the must support requirements as well and it satisfies the must support requirement for the parent element.
+If any sub-element is marked as must support it must meet the must support requirements as well and it satisfies the must support requirement for the parent element.

 For example, the [US Core DiagnosticReport Profile for Report and Note exchange] presentedForm element is labeled must support and has no must support sub-elements.
 When claiming conformance to this profile: